snare/voltron/README.md

 ### LLDB

-The `voltron init` command must be run manually after loading the debug target, as a target must be loaded before Voltron's hooks can be installed.
-This means `voltron init` cannot be called from `.lldbinit` the way it can from `.gdbinit`.
-Hopefully this will be remedied with a more versatile hooking mechanism in a future version of LLDB (this has been discussed with the developers).
+On older versions of LLDB, the `voltron init` command must be run manually after loading the debug target, as a target must be loaded before Voltron's hooks can be installed.
+Voltron will attempt to automatically register its event handler, and it will inform the user if `voltron init` is required.

 ### WinDbg